empft/SwiftSolidityBinding/README.md

 ⚠️ Experimental

 CLI tool to generate bindings for this [swift Web3 library](https://github.com/Boilertalk/Web3.swift) by Boilertalk.
-Compiling swift project to standalone binary is quite troublesome so it is not provided.
+Executable is not provided because compiling swift package to a single executable is difficult.

 ## Usage
 In package directory,